-Date Event Monday 8 th January 2024 Specialism Booklet Launched Specialism booklet will be available on the school website and emailed to parents.
-There will be some hard copies available by request.
-From 8 th January 2024 Subject Specialists information sessions Teachers will discuss what students can expect from their subject at GCSE.
+Date Event Monday 13 th January 2025 Specialism Booklet Launched Specialism booklet will be available on the school website and emailed to parents.
+Hard copies available by request.
+From Monday 20 th January 2025 Subject Specialists information sessions Teachers will discuss what students can expect from their subject at GCSE.
 This will happen in your usual lessons where time will be given to give information about the GCSE course.
-Thursday 11 th January 2024 Meet the Professionals Students will have the opportunity to meet professionals who work in industry and ask questions about their career.
-Thursday 25 th January 2024 Year 9 Specialism and Parents Evening You will be invited into school with your parents to speak to teachers to find out about the different subjects you might choose to study.
-You will also have a Parents Evening appointment for English, Maths and Science.
-Tuesday 30 th January 2024 Specialisms Taster Morning You will participate in three 50-minute taster sessions to experience subjects that are not taught in Year 7-9 to help you to make an informed decision about whether or not you wish to specialise in them.
-Wednesday 21 st February 2024 Deadline for Specialisms choices.
+Thursday 6 th February 2025 Year 9 Specialism and Parents Evening You will be invited into school with your parents to speak to teachers to find out about the different subjects you might choose to study.
+You will also have a Parents Evening appointment for English, Maths and Science and Languages.
+Thursday 6 th February 2025 Specialisms Taster Day You will experience taster sessions to experience subjects that are not taught in Year 7-9 to help you to make an informed decision about whether or not you wish to specialise in them.
+Wednesday 12 th February 2025 Meet the Professionals Students will have the opportunity to meet professionals who work in industry and ask questions about their career.
+Wednesday 26 th February 2025 Deadline for Specialisms choices.
 This is the deadline for submitting your specialism form.
-Summer 2024 Confirmation of subject specialisms Confirmation of selected Specialisms will be sent to Students and Parents/Carers.
+Summer 2025 Confirmation of subject specialisms Confirmation of selected Specialisms will be sent to Students and Parents/Carers.